 Focusing on your KPIs allows you to easily get an overall diagnostic of your business plan, so you can analyze patterns in your business and make any necessary adjustments.

-Real estate KPIs might track your number of transactions, face-to-face appointments, buyer and listing presentations, or lead generation for the week, amongst other metrics.
+Real estate KPIs might track your number of transactions, face-to-face appointments, buyer presentations, listing presentations, or lead generation for the week, amongst other metrics.

 Your KPIs are also important tools for calculating your monthly or yearly conversion ratios.

 Be careful not to choose KPIs that are unattainable for you.
 You want your KPIs to be achievable so that you stay motivated and they eventually become a weekly habit that isn’t challenging for you to keep up with.

 2. Use The Prospecting Hack Sheet

 Now that you’ve come up with the KPIs that are important to your business, you can customize the categories in the Prospecting Hack Sheet to fit your specific needs.

 My Prospecting Hack Sheet is set up to track the following metrics on a weekly basis.